Richard Zane Smith: Cultural inspiration

 In 1978, Smith traveled to Arizona where he worked as an art instructor at a Navajo mission school.
-This was his first contact with native clays and Ancient Puebloan (or anasazi) potsherds and fragments.
+This was his first contact with Native clays and Ancestral Pueblo potsherds and fragments.
 He incorporated such ideas into his works and bore a new style of pottery.
-Smith's pottery has been described as reminiscent of pre-historic corrugated pottery (pottery where the coils made to form the shape of the pot are left exposed and are rough textured) from the southwest as well as resembling the ancient basket-works of the Wyandot people.
-It is also cited as being unique to Smith as well as a representation of his roots in Anasazi pottery as well as his Wyandot heritage.
+Smith's pottery draws inspiration from precontact corrugated pottery (pottery where the coils made to form the shape of the pot are left exposed and are rough textured) from the Southwest as well as resembling historic Wyandot basketry.
+Smith stands out for moving from Southwest-style pottery to exploring Wyandot styles of pottery.